+- H the schema is mirrored horizontally

+- V the schema is mirrored vertically

+- S the images are read also in the subfolders

 '''

-page: if not specified, is equal to 1

-flags: one or more of these flags

-Η

-the schema is mirrored horizontally

-the schema is mirrored vertically

-S

-the images are read also in the subfolders

-zoom: if not specified, is equal to 100

-Example:

 MOSAIC = 1, "images\.png", 0, 0, 0, 100%

+'''

 NANDECK

 This directive executes another instance of the program, loads a script, render all the cards, and saves them to disk.
 Then the execution continues with the next line.
 This directive is executed only one time with each run of the script.

-Syntax:
+If you add an asterisk (\) to the beginning of the script name, the program does not wait for the script to complete.

 NANDECK = "source", output, "path", dpi, oversample, "range"

-Parameters:

 "source": another nanDECK script

 output: this flag specifies the format of the saved images; you can choose between:

-BMP

-JPG

-PNG

-GIF

-GIFA

-TIF

-PDF
+BMP JPG PNG GIF GIFA TIF PDF

-"path": the path for the saved images, if is not specified, the images are saved in the save folder of the source

-dpi: the resolution for the images (see page 63), the default is 300

-oversample: the value for the oversample (see page 153), the default is 1 (no oversample)
+"path": the path for the saved images, if is not specified, the images are saved in the save folder of the source dpi: the resolution for the images (see page 65), the default is 300 oversample: the value for the oversample (see page 159), the default is 1 (no oversample)

 "range": you can specify a range if you do not want to render all the deck

-Example:

 NANDECK = "c:\scripts\test.txt", PNG, "c:\output"

 NEXT

-This directive closes a FOR...NEXT loop (see page 113).
+This directive closes a FOR...NEXT loop (see page 116).

-Syntax:

 NEXT

-'''